JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ### What's the `roundTripMaxTime` property in the Agama project used for?

-The implementation requires defining a maximum time for the completion of the task consisting of initiating enrollment (or authentication), selecting a certificate, entering a PIN (in the case of smart cards), and returning back to the page that originated the task.
+The implementation requires defining a maximum time for the completion of the task consisting of initiating enrollment (or authentication), selecting a certificate, entering a PIN (in the case of smart cards), and returning to the page that originated the task.
 A default value of 30 seconds is used.

 If the process is not completed in this timeframe, it will fail and the log will report errors regarding expired cache entries.
 In this case, consider using a higher value for `roundTripMaxTime`.